 The National Organization conducts national fundraising efforts for which cash and in-kind donations are received and shared with the Foundation.
-These funds represent revenues associated with: distributions from national partners, individual donation amounts collected via online and white mail donations, amounts for internal grants, travel, and training scholarships, amounts to fund the Adopt-A-Wish® program, and other miscellaneous revenues.
-During the years ended August 31, 2020 and 2019, respectively, the Foundation received \$1,866,181 and \$1,534,652 from these national revenue streams.
+These funds represent revenues associated with distributions from national partners, individual donation amounts collected via online and white mail donations, amounts for internal grants, travel, and training scholarships, amounts to fund the Adopt-A-Wish® program, and other miscellaneous revenues.
+During the years ended August 31, 2021 and 2020, respectively, the Foundation received \$3,436,323 and \$1,866,181 from these national revenue streams.

 Conversely, the Foundation pays amounts to the National Organization for chapter dues, insurance, and other miscellaneous ancillary expenses that the National Organization pays on behalf of the Foundation and for services provided by the National Organization.
-Amounts totaling \$898,650 and \$653,707 were paid from the Foundation to the National Organization during the years ended August 31, 2020 and 2019, respectively.
+Amounts totaling \$727,944 and \$898,650 were paid from the Foundation to the National Organization during the years ended August 31, 2021 and 2020, respectively.

 Chapters who assist with the organization and granting of wishes from other chapters are paid a "fee for service" called the wish assist fee.
 Under this program, the originating chapter agrees to pay a fee to the chapter of the wish destination to assist with any planning, booking, and facilitating of the wish for the home chapter.
-Under this program, the Foundation received \$8,850 and \$12,000 for the years ended August 31, 2020 and 2019, which is recorded in the accompanying statements of activities as Other Income.
+Under this program, the Foundation received \$300 and \$8,850 for the years ended August 31, 2021 and 2020, respectively, which is recorded in the accompanying statements of activities as Other Income.